jorisvandijk/joriscodes/docs/linux/managing-dotfiles.md

 First, if you're unaware what dotfiles are, I've explained them before as such:

 >Dotfiles are the configuration files used on your Linux system.
 They are usually denoted with a dot/period in front of them, which makes them invisible.
-Because of this character these configuration files are knows as dotfiles.
+Because of this character these configuration files are known as dotfiles.

 I don't like symlinks and I don't want to have copies of files on my drive.
 So here's how I manage them.